kpegion/SubX/README.md

 # Python

- Markup : * `Python/download_data/generate_full_py_ens_files.ksh` creates python files to download each ensemble member          for a chosen model etc. These can then be run in parallel.
+* `Python/download_data/generate_full_py_ens_files.ksh` creates python files to download each ensemble member          for a chosen model etc. These can then be run in parallel.
 * `Python/download_data/generate_ts_py_ens_files.ksh` creates python files to download each ensemble member for a chosen model etc. at one location.
 These can then be run in parallel.
 * `Python/create_climatology/generate_ts_clim.ksh` creates a python file to create a daily climatology of the SubX data for a single point.

 # GrADS